 Typically the power consumption of a pool pump, ranges from 500 watts to 2000 kilowatts.
 During the winter months, swimming pool pumps are usually operated for a period of four (4) hours per day.
 Ordinarily, this is done while the your pool is closed.

-Then again during the summer months, pool filter pumps usually run for a 24 hour period.
+Then again during the summer months, pool filter pumps usually run for eight (8) to 24 hours.
 Most swimming pool and spa owners try to save on the cost of their electrical energy consumption.
 They accomplish this by using electronic controlling devices.
 These electronic devices are installed in the control circuit of the swimming pool pump.

 This will allow you to set your pool filter pumps to come on at a certain time and go off at a certain time.
 The set time can be anywhere from 6 to 12 hours at a time during the summer time.
 In Europe, manufacturers have re-designed centrifugal pool pumps with a smaller motor that have heavier windings.